-Take your studies with you with Apologia’s high school elective course, Exploring Creation with High School Astronomy eBook available on Apple Books.
+Take your studies with you with Apologia’s high school elective course, Exploring Creation with High School Astronomy eBook available on Apple Books or Amazon.
 This is part of Apologia’s award-winning homeschool science curriculum for high school students.
-This high school astronomy eBook travels through our universe making connections for students to contemplate without the pressure of exams that core science materials require.

 Specific topics include: